 Named after the Polish king, Jan III Sobieski, this liquor is the most expensive from this list of Polish grain vodkas so far (still it’s relatively cheap, about $7 per bottle).
 When it comes to taste or quality, it’s pretty similar to others.

 Sobieski Polish vodka is high-end yet affordable.

 It’s one of the oldest vodkas in Poland.
-Even though it can be purchased in the plain, white version, Soplica is the most popular Polish flavoured vodka.
+Even though it can be purchased in the plain, white version, Soplica is the most popular Polish flavored vodka.

 Here are some of the flavors available:

 - seasonal, such as lemon-mint in the summer or lemon-honey in the winter

 Even though you can buy the standard white version called Żołądkowa Gorzka De Luxe, the traditional one was made to help with digestive problems.

 It’s the most popular Polish vodka made of grain.
 You can buy a standard or a flavored one.
 Right now there are the following flavors of Absolwent Polish vodka available: